Günter Verheugen, the former European Union commissioner for enlargement

 Europe’s survival in the age of globalization.
 Will Europeans maintain their lifestyles and defend their values?
 Must Europeans look for new world leadership, new partners, or simply walk alone?

 European unity.
-Is the euro be part of a future EU?
+Is the euro to be a part of the future EU?
 Is the EU playing hard ball towards reversing Brexit, or is just protecting its own unity?
 New MFF in the search for European Value Added.

 The new budget perspective: will it define the development of the union and its member countries?